ga-wdi-boston/js/README.md

 }
 ```

 Save this file and return to your terminal.
 Think about what you expect this file to produce to the terminal...
 Now type `node forLoop.js` and hit ENTER.

-which is - almost - equivalent to:
+which is _almost_ equivalent to:

 ```js
 let i = 0;